← Back to Blog

 - Network and geographic context

-- Behavioral patterns and historical access
+- Behavioral patterns

 - Risk signals from identity and endpoint platforms